roman-milk/roman-milk.github.io/brandi-and-kelly.md

+===

- ****** Brandi and Kelly Ch.
-08 ****** byStoryTeller07© She patted Brandi's head mockingly as though she were just a pet bitch on a leash.
+She patted Brandi's head mockingly as though she were just a pet bitch on a leash.
 She bent over and kissed her forehead, "There, there little pet girl, your mistress will take care of you.
 No need to fret," Teresa said, with a great amusement lighting her face.

  Kevin gritted his teeth in frustration, wanting to strike the bitch for treating Brandi this way.
 He only just held on to the anger boiling away inside.
 He wondered if she would be able to summon the strength to resist Teresa but he couldn't count on it.